November 1, 2017, by Jake Hodder

 Black History Month 2017

-Black History Month was established as Negro History Week in 1926 by Carter G. Woodson, widely regarded as the ‘Father of Black History’.
-Woodson had established the Association for the Study of Negro History and Life (ASNLH) in 1915 as well as launching its widely respected Journal of Negro History a year later in 1916.
+Black History Month was established as Negro History Week in 1926 by Carter G. Woodson, widely known as the ‘Father of Black History’.
+Woodson had established the Association for the Study of Negro History and Life (ASNLH) in 1915 and, the following year, launched its widely respected Journal of Negro History a year later in 1916.
 Negro History Week was the centrepiece of Woodson’s varied attempts to popularise Black history in the first half of the twentieth century.
-As part of an active programme of outreach and engagement, teaching packs were sent to schools which sought to offer the very latest academic scholarship to the wider interested public, including schoolchildren.
-Ninety years on that same commitment continues to underpin Black History Month and, in Woodson’s spirit, we were keen to see how our own research could be put to use in schools to develop today’s Black history programme.
+As part of an ambitious programme of outreach and engagement, Woodson sent teachers packs to schools over the length and breadth of the USA in order to bring the latest in academic scholarship to school children.
+Ninety years on that same commitment continues to underpin Black History Month and, in Woodson’s spirit, we were keen to see how our own research could be put to use in Nottingham’s schools to help develop today’s Black history programme.

 In the US this focus on African Americans is a significant shift from even Woodson’s initial conception of Black history, long premised on African Americans ‘reconnecting’ with the wider Black diaspora in Africa and the West Indies.
 This emphasis can be found in any number of Woodson’s projects and writings: it’s embodied in his unfinished Encyclopaedia Africana (drafts of which can be found in his papers at the Library of Congress), and elucidated in some of his major texts including The African Background Outlined: Or, Handbook for the Study of the Negro (1936) or his far better known The Miseducation of the Negro (1933).
 In fact, Woodson through ASNLH, the Journal of Negro History and Negro History Week arguably did more than anyone else in popularising the history and culture of Africa and the wider black world to African American audiences who had, up until then, tended to view the continent negatively.

-For these reasons and others, I was especially interested in seeing how some of the ideas we have been developing in the grant, especially around Pan-Africanism and the meetings of the Pan-African Congress in the 1920s might be used in schools.
+For these reasons and others, I was especially interested in seeing how some of the ideas we have been developing in the AHRC grant, especially around Pan-Africanism and the meetings of the Pan-African Congress in the 1920s, might be used in schools.

-This opened a space to reconnect with Woodson’s initial vision, and also develop a range of new sources to augment current teaching packs which are largely drawn from the Black experience in America – which in most cases means figures of the civil rights era (Rosa Parks, Martin Luther King Jr, etc.).
-This was a repeated concern mentioned to me by teachers who have long sought a more diverse range of Black history teaching materials, historically and geographically, which they believe would connect with their students.
+This opened a space to reconnect with Woodson’s initial vision, and also develop a range of new sources to augment current teaching packs which are largely drawn from the Black experience in America – which in most cases means the civil rights era (Rosa Parks, Martin Luther King Jr, etc.).
+This limited focus was a repeated concern mentioned to me by teachers who have long sought a more diverse range of Black history teaching materials, historically and geographically, which they believed would better connect with the unique backgrounds of their own students.

-This was certainly the case in the primary school I recently visited which had studied Rosa Parks the previous year, and Martin Luther King Jr and the civil rights movement before that.
-Yet, as a majority non-white school with an incredibly diverse cohort of students from Poland to Eritrea; Italy to Ghana, they hoped for a wider focus for this year’s activities.
+This was certainly the case with the primary school I recently worked with in Nottingham’s Hyson Green, a neighbourhood with the largest ethnic minority population in the city.
+Whilst Hyson Green’s own black history is extraordinarily rich, the previous year’s focus had been Rosa Parks, and Martin Luther King Jr the year before that.
+As a majority non-white school, however, with a diverse cohort of students from Poland to Eritrea; Italy to Ghana, they hoped for a wider focus for this year’s activities.

-The time I spent in the school was designed to test the teaching pack I had devised, which included materials for a half-hour assembly, and two separate hour-long workshops, one aimed at younger students, and one older (each one which I ran twice).
+We created a new teaching programme which included materials for a half-hour assembly, and two separate hour-long workshops, one aimed at younger students, and one older (each of which ran twice).

 The focus of the assembly and lessons was on Marcus Garvey, one of the leading Pan-African figures of the 1920s.
 Born in Jamaica, Garvey spent some of his most significant years in New York City running the wildly popular Universal Negro Improvement Association (UNIA).
 Garvey was deported from the USA in 1927 and he spent the remainder of his life travelling extensively, including to the League of Nations in Geneva where he famously put forward his “Petition of the Negro Race”.
 He died in London in 1940.

-Despite Garvey being a well-known figure with a large number of memorials worldwide, including parks, universities, and other civic buildings (including the Marcus Garvey Centre in Nottingham), there is remarkably little material available to teachers designed to help introduce Garvey and the significance of his ideas.
+Despite Garvey being one of the most memorialised figures of black history, including any number of eponymous parks, universities, and other civic buildings around the world (including Nottingham’s own Marcus Garvey Centre), there is remarkably little material available to teachers designed to help introduce Garvey and the significance of his ideas.

-I started the day with an assembly to the whole school outlining the significance of Black history, why Garvey was an important figure and how his ideas continue to matter.
+We started the day with a school-wide assembly outlining the significance of Black history, why Garvey was an important figure within it and how his ideas continue to matter.
 Chief among them was importance he placed on Black history itself to notions identity and self-worth, famously writing “A people without the knowledge of their past history, origin and culture is like a tree without roots.”